iAndrew25/a-star-js/README.md

 # A* algorithm in JS
-Find the shortest path in a matrix.
+Finds the shortest path between two points in a matrix.

 ### Usage
 ```javascript